Sara-Kuddah/AppleAcademyResources/README.md

     }
  ```

- Update one resource to uor API use PUT method with the following url and JSON body
+ Update one resource to our API use PUT method with the following url and JSON body

  ### Update one resource url
  ```url